Abhirajmaid/xtrawrkx_web/client/README.md

 ### Admin Login Issues

 - ✅ Verify your email is in `NEXT_PUBLIC_ADMIN_EMAILS`
-- ✅ Check Firebase Auth configuration
+- ✅ Check Strapi backend is running and accessible
+- ✅ Verify `NEXT_PUBLIC_STRAPI_API_URL` is correctly set
+- ✅ Ensure user exists in Strapi backend
 - ✅ Clear browser cache and cookies

 ### Data Not Loading